 Sometimes stores could hardly keep up with the demand as the popularity of the tropical fruit increased.

-The catchy Chiquita® Banana jingle was created in the 1940s to introduce bananas to movie goers and to educate people on how to cook with them.
+The Chiquita® Banana jingle with its catchy tune was created in the 1940s to introduce bananas to movie goers and to educate people on how to cook with them.

 I can recall seeing it in our local movie theater in the mid 1950s, when it was shown between features.

 "Bananas have to ripen in a

 certain way — When they're flecked with brown and have a golden hue —